-- All three of these portions of the Spike protein are highly to extremely highly conserved.
-The 50 amino acid Heptad Repeat 2 (HR2) domain is 100% conserved between CoV-1 and Cov-2.
-The two protease cleavage sites are not quite as conserved but they too are well conserved, and mutant escape potential is constrained because they must be recognized and cleaved by host proteases. - 2.
-All three targets are required for membrane fusion.
-Even if one mutates to escape antibody binding, two remaining antibody bound sites should inhibit efficient fusion. - 3.
-All three of these Spike epitopes form simple structures that are easily synthesized with relatively short peptides.
-The two protease cleavage sites loop out from the protein surface, and HR2 is predicted to form a self-assembling coiled coil. - 4.
-All three epitopes are strongly bound by antibodies in large fractions of convalescent patients, as described in the linear epitope mapping studies cited in the section above. - 5.
-All three epitopes bind neutralizing antibodies, as described in the studies cited in the section above.
+- 1. These portions of the Spike protein are highly to extremely highly conserved.
+The 50 amino acid Heptad Repeat 2 (HR2) domain is 100% conserved between CoV-1 and Cov-2, as is the immediately flanking sequence at 1145 to 1160.
+The protease cleavage sites are not quite as conserved but they too are well conserved, and mutant escape potential is constrained because they must be recognized and cleaved by host proteases.
+The S2' cleavage site and adjoining fusion peptide are highly conserved across all coronaviruses. - 2.
+These 3 targets are required for membrane fusion.
+Even if one mutates to escape antibody binding, a remaining antibody bound site should inhibit efficient fusion. - 3.
+The two primary target sequences form simple structures that are easily synthesized with relatively short peptides. - 4.
+These 3 targets are strongly bound by antibodies in large fractions of convalescent patients, as described in the linear epitope mapping studies cited in the section above. - 5.
+These 3 targets bind neutralizing antibodies, as described in the studies cited in the section above.

-In addition to refocusing the B-cell targeting of Gen7+ vaccine designs, at about the same time in mid August, empirical T-cell data allowed selection of epitopes for improving T-cell immunogenicity.
-In particular, a few new CD8 epitopes were selected from non-surface and non-structural proteins, and these provide broad coverage of the most common HLA/MHC alleles.
-Similar to our strategy for redundancy, we have included multiple T-cell epitopes for common alleles.
+In addition to refocusing the B-cell targeting of the Gen 10 vaccine designs, we maintain our focus on empirically validated T-cell epitopes.
+Similar to our strategy for B-cell epitope redundancy, we have included multiple T-cell epitopes for common alleles.

-PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 10/24/20)
+PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 2021-03-07)